emberjs/data/packages/schema-record/README.md

 Notice also how we typed this object with `readonly`.
 This is because while SchemaRecord instances are ***deeply reactive***, they are also ***immutable***.

-We can mutate a SchemaRecord only be explicitly asking permission to do so, and in the process gaining access to an editable copy.
+We can mutate a SchemaRecord only by explicitly asking permission to do so, and in the process gaining access to an editable copy.
 The immutable version will not show any in-process edits made to this editable copy.